6 Ways To Cleanse The World

 1. DON'T HAVE MORE CHILDREN THAN YOU OR THE WORLD CAN SUPPORT

-The chart above shows how much the human population has grown in the past 10,000 years.
-This is really scary when you see how much the population has exploded in just the last 100 years.
+The chart above shows the human population growth over the past 10,000 years, and how much it has exploded in only the last

 Consider Adopting A Child